robinduckett/nest-property.co.uk/index.md

       </div>
       <div>
         <p>
-          <em>"Looking forward to working more with the girls over the upcoming months, pleased with the service and how Louise was able to give me further ideas on how to increase rents which had never been suggested by my previous agent"</em>
+          <em>"Looking forward to working more with the girls over the upcoming months, pleased with the service and how Lindsey was able to give me further ideas on how to increase rents which had never been suggested by my previous agent"</em>
           <div class="author">
             <img src="/assets/img/testimonials/mark.png" width="70" height="70" />
             <p>